 Each spring, the director of the concentration, in consultation with Crossroads, the program's advisory committee, will determine the courses offered during the upcoming academic year that will fulfill the various program requirements.
 Courses counted toward a student's major may be counted toward concentration requirements.
 For a complete list of courses fulfilling the various requirements, students should consult the African diaspora studies website on the Kenyon website.

 We offer two distinct introductory courses to orient students to the interdisciplinary nature of African Diaspora Studies at Kenyon College.
 These courses are AFDS 108 and AFDS 110.
 Each course places a distinct emphasis upon critical thinking, oral presentation and critical writing as integral components of the learning experience.
 The objective of each course is to introduce students to the wide range of approaches which exist to develop a firm grasp of African Diaspora Studies as it currently exists, as informed by past events, and as history continues to unfold.

-Transfer credit may be applied toward fulfilling the 1.5 units of required advanced coursework.
+Transfer credit may be applied toward fulfilling the One-and-a-half (1.5) units of required advanced coursework.
 Students planning to study abroad should seek approval of transfer credits, in advance, from the director.